FreyaLitto/O-RestArt/README.md

 3. I managed to create nice flex gallery, but I also wanted to create a modal to each of the picture, which should be opened with a button.
 Modal was created, but it worked only for one picture, as the code was based on ID selector and some Java Script code.
 As there were too many pictures in the Gallery, it will be too time consuming create individual Modal box to each picture.
 I fond out that Java script For loop could solve this task, which I`ll be learning in the future.

-  4. During the building the site here and there I had to correct margins, paddings, alignes, to create estetically nice front.
+  4. During the building the site here and there I had to correct margins, paddings, alignes, to create esthetically nice front.

-  ##W3C Validator

-  The W3C validator was used to validate the HTML on all pages of the website.
-It was also used to validate CSS in the style.css file.

-  - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
-- CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+   5. This project still might be corrected regarding better positioning, centralising, alighning elements etc. However I am planning to work on it and add new features  with time, when I`ll be gaining more knowlege and practice how to effectivly work with programming languages, tools, resources.

   #Solved Bugs